Common cutworm

 Agrotis segetum

 Why is it a problem?
-Larvae of the common cutworm live in the soil and cut seedlings of a range of crops.
-It is most important in chilli, causing poor plant stands that require replanting.
+Larvae of the common cutworm live in the soil and cut seedlings of various crops.
+It is most important in chili, causing poor plant stands that require replanting.
 Seedling losses in Cole crops are also occasionally very high.
-It is the most important insect pest of maize, but losses are generally low as a proportion of seeds planted.
-The soil-dwelling larvae means that they are often noticed too late and that they are hard to treat.
+It is the most important insect pest in maize, but losses are generally low as a proportion of the seeds planted.
+The soil-dwelling larvae are often noticed too late, and they are hard to treat.

 Where and when is it a problem?
 It is mainly an issue in temperate regions.
-Seedlings are affected soon after transplant when young and tender.
-Some losses in chilli can occur every year across Bhutan, but serious outbreaks are rare.
+Seedlings are affected soon after transplant, when they are young and tender.
+Some losses in chili can occur every year across Bhutan, but serious outbreaks are rare.

 IDENTIFICATION